Gautham Krishna Gudur

 Research Interests

-• Accelerating neural network/LLM training by prioritizing important samples with reliable (robust) mechanisms, in continual (curriculum/few-shot) learning and human-in-the-loop (active learning/subset selection) settings
+• Accelerating training and inference using data-centric approaches by prioritizing important samples, in continual (curriculum/few-shot) learning and data-efficient human-in-the-loop settings

 • Learning from limited supervision, particularly under data/label scarcity, sparsity, and calibrated uncertainty